strawberry-graphql/strawberry/docs/general/mutations.md

 [input type](./input-types) argument called `input`.

 That pattern makes it easier to include/remove arguments without breaking the whole API, which could happen when using positional arguments.
+Additionally, fields in an input type can be marked as deprecated, while field can't be deprecated.

 Strawberry provides a helper to create a mutation that automatically creates an input type for you, whose attributes are the same as the args in the resolver.